EKGF/ekg-maturity/docs/article/introducing-kgi.md

 ---
-title: Introducing the EKG Matrix Pattern & KGI Value
+title: Introducing the EKG Matrix Plot & KGI Value
-summary: Introducing the EKG Matrix Pattern & KGI Value
+summary: Introducing the EKG Matrix Plot & KGI Value
 authors:
 - Carl Mattocks
 date: 2022-03-06
 some_url: https://maturity-model.ekgf.org/article/introducing-kgi/
 ---
-# Introducing the EKG Matrix Pattern & KGI Value
+# Introducing the EKG Matrix Plot & KGI Value

 The Enterprise Knowledge Graph (EKG) 0-5 Level Maturity Model is an industry-standard knowledge management guideline with topics that support an evidence-rating system for organizational use of Knowledge Graphs (KG).

-In particular, it uses [Pillars](/pillar/) of meta-knowledge, each containing the domain specific assessment criteria, needed to produce a business maturity metric for, one or more essential capabilities and/or, specialization use cases and/or, value streams e.g. Operational value streams and /or development value streams.
+In particular, it uses [Pillars](/pillar/) of meta-knowledge, each containing a collection of subject area specific assessment criteria that are the related dimension values of distinct maturity metrics.

-## EKG Matrix Pattern
+## EKG Matrix Plot

-For instance, a granular evidence based Pattern for a single Business Use Case may be produced via a Business Use Case Maturity Matrix utilizing a Business Capability Axis, and a Domain (Organization, Data  and Technology) Pillar Axis.
-It may also be used when the assessment scope is for, all Business Value Streams that is specific to a distinct subset of cross Domain / Pillar (D/P) capabilities.

-Note: When an EKG matrix pattern encompasses two or more Business Use Case / Domain / Pillar the Pattern will reflect a compound maturity metric:
+An EKG Matrix is a scatterplot of grouped maturity metrics that can be used to compute the Maturity Level of a particular business area.
+Which may be scoped as a group of value stream Business Use Cases that graphed the build / operation of systems enabling capabilities.
+Equally a Matrix Plot defined with a Business Capability Axis, and a Dimension / Pillar Axis could provide group maturity metrics for All Business Use Cases that are measured across specific Pillars --- e.g. Organization, Data and Technology.

+!!! note

+    Common vector elements are required to compute the sum of two or more Dimensions

-Business Use Case – **Enterprise Initiative Prioritization**<br/>
+Business Use Case – [**Enterprise Initiative Prioritization**](https://catalog.ekgf.org//use-case/other/enterprise-initiative-prioritization/)<br/>
-EKG Matrix pattern identifies D/P Maturity Levels:  2, 2, 3, 3, 2, 2
+EKG Matrix plot identifies Dimension/Pillar Maturity Levels:  2, 2, 3, 3, 2, 2

 | D/P | D/P | D/P | D/P | D/P | D/P |
 |-----|-----|-----|-----|-----|-----|